Learn how to sleep after a hair transplant. The best positions, comfort tips, and guidelines for optimal recovery and graft survival.

 Common Concern: Do I have to sleep like this for weeks?
 No!
 The first 3–7 days are the most crucial.
 After that, you can gradually return to your normal sleeping habits.

 Common Concern: How do I avoid touching my scalp then?
-To minimize the temptation to touch your scalp, try relaxing techniques or gentle cooling compresses (applied near, but not directly on, the grafts) before bed to soothe irritation.
+To minimize the temptation to touch your scalp, try relaxation techniques or gentle cooling compresses (applied near—but not directly on—the grafts) before bed to soothe irritation.

 Avoid turning over: Turning during your sleep, even if it’s accidental, can easily put pressure on the grafts, potentially causing them to dislodge.
-To help prevent this, (and in addition to sleeping with a neck pillow), consider placing pillows or rolled towels around your body to act as a gentle barrier, which will help you stay on your back and in an elevated position.
+To help prevent this, consider placing pillows or rolled towels around your body to act as a gentle barrier, which will help you stay on your back and in an elevated position.

 Mild discomfort and soreness are common in the first few days following a hair transplant.
 Your surgeon will prescribe medication to help alleviate any pain.
 Additionally, you can use cooling compresses to reduce swelling and provide relief from discomfort.